 Many adults snore.
 The noise is produced when the air you inhale rattles over the relaxed tissues of the throat.
 Snoring can be a problem simply because of the noise it causes.
 It may also be a marker of a more serious sleep problem called sleep apnea.

 Sleep apnea occurs when the upper airway becomes completely or partially blocked, interrupting regular breathing for short periods of time -- which then wakes you up.
 It can cause severe daytime sleepiness.
-Evidence is building that, left untreated, severe sleep apnea may be associated with high blood pressure and the risk of stroke and heart attack.
+If left untreated, severe sleep apnea may be associated with high blood pressure and the risk of stroke and heart attack.

 Women often experience sleepless nights and daytime fatigue in the first and third trimesters of their pregnancy.
 During the first trimester, frequent trips to the bathroom and morning sickness may disrupt sleep.
 Later in pregnancy, vivid dreams and physical discomfort may prevent deep sleep.
 After delivery, the new baby's care or the mother's postpartum depression may interrupt sleep.